matrix-org/matrix-spec/content/client-server-api/_index.md

 response, with a JSON object containing the allocated `client_id` and all the registered metadata values.

-With the previous registration request, the server would reply with:
+With the registration request above, the server might reply with:

 ```json
 {